owlchester/kanka-docs/docs/source/articles/ads.md

 Ads can be disabled by [subscribing to Kanka](https://kanka.io/en-US/pricing) on any of the tiers.
 As long as your subscription is active, you won't see any ads while browsing Kanka.

-## Boosted campaigns
+## Premium campaigns

-[Boosting a campaign](https://kanka.io/en-US/boosters) disables ads for any user viewing the campaign.
-This also applies for unlogged users viewing a boosted campaign.
+[Boosting a campaign](https://kanka.io/en-US/premium) disables ads for any user viewing the campaign.
+This also applies for unlogged users viewing a premium campaign.